Ask Krrish Contact Us

 Adopting a Modular Design Philosophy

-Embrace the "microservice-like architecture" that 2GP facilitates.
+Embrace the microservice-like architecture that 2GP facilitates.
 Break down large, monolithic applications into smaller, focused, and independently deployable packages based on distinct units of functionality.
-This approach promotes code reuse and simplifies management.
 Identify reusable components and package them separately to maximize code reuse and simplify dependency management.
-This aligns with 2GP's ability to define explicit "managed dependencies" between packages in the sfdx-project.json file.
+This approach aligns with 2GP's ability to define explicit managed dependencies between packages in the sfdx-project.json file.

 Leverage the native integration of 2GP with external version control systems like Git.
 Adopt a clear branching strategy (e.g., GitFlow, Trunk-Based Development) to manage parallel development, feature branches, and releases effectively.
-It is paramount to ensure that the version control system remains the "single source of truth" for all metadata, providing an auditable and reliable history of changes.
+Ensure that the version control system remains the single source of truth for all metadata, providing an auditable and reliable history of changes.

 Building Automated CI/CD Pipelines

 Fully automate the build, test, and deployment processes using Salesforce CLI commands within a CI/CD pipeline.
 Integrate automated Apex tests and code coverage checks into the pipeline to ensure quality and compliance before deployment.
-Utilize disposable scratch orgs for automated testing and validation within the pipeline, ensuring consistent and isolated test environments.
-Tools such as Jenkins, CircleCI, or Salesforce DevOps Center can be used to orchestrate these automated pipelines.
+Utilize disposable scratch orgs for automated testing and validation within the pipeline.
+Tools such as Jenkins, CircleCI, or Salesforce DevOps Center can orchestrate these automated pipelines.

 Comprehensive Testing and Quality Assurance